aserman01/AI-Robotic-Hand/README.md

 These two files would be enough for you to get this project working after initializing basic files for KL25Z MC.
 I also used an Ardunio Nano to make serial communications easier and more traceable, however it is not necessery.

-I 3D-Printed this hand from InMoov: https://inmoov.fr/hand-and-forarm/ (Gael Langevin has a great tutorial about it and he is building a full robotic body!)
+I 3D-Printed this hand from InMoov: https://inmoov.fr/hand-and-forarm/ (Gael Langevin has a great tutorial about it and he is building a full robotic body himself!)

 ### Prerequisites